 Asia Today: Cambodia tracks contacts after family infected

-PHNOM PEHN, Cambodia (AP) — Cambodian officials say a family of six and another man tested positive for the coronavirus in a rare case of local infection, and Prime Minister Hun Sen expressed concern that the woman believed to be the source had traveled extensively in the country, including the capital.
+PHNOM PENH, Cambodia — Cambodian officials say a family of six and another man tested positive for the coronavirus in a rare case of local infection, and Prime Minister Hun Sen expressed concern that the woman believed to be the source had travelled extensively in the country, including the capital.

 The 56-year-old woman's husband works at the Interior Ministry in charge of prisons.
 Hun Sen, who himself just emerged from isolation after he was exposed to the infected Hungarian foreign minister, said his three Cabinet ministers will get tested and self-quarantine.

 The Health Ministry said in a statement that the woman tested positive three days after becoming feverish.
-She had been traveling between Siam Reap and Phnom Penh.
+She had been travelling between Siam Reap and Phnom Penh.

 Hun Sen also ordered the temporary shutdown of a mall in Phnom Penh, which the woman visited last week.